Chris Tyree

 Christopher Sean Tyree (born December 5, 2001) is an American professional football wide receiver.
-He has previously been a member of the New Orleans Saints of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish and Virginia Cavaliers.

 Early life

 Tyree grew up in Chester, Virginia and attended Thomas Dale High School.
 He was rated a five-star recruit by 247Sports and a four-star recruit by Rivals and ESPN and he committed to play college football at Notre Dame over offers from other schools such as Oklahoma, Alabama, Boston College, Florida State, Michigan, Mississippi State, Penn State and South Carolina.

 College career

-2020 season

 During Tyree's true freshman season in 2020, he appeared in all 12 games at running back and kick returner.
 He finished the season with 1,017 all-purpose yards (496 rushing, 65 receiving, and 456 kick returns), 6.8 yards per carry, and four touchdowns.

-2021 season

 During the 2021 season, he played in 12 games and started two of them.
 He finished the season with 827 all-purpose yards (222 rushing, 258 receiving and 347 kick returns) and three touchdowns.